nuwanprabhath/beer-type-predictor/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+    ├── api
+    │   ├── app            <- API endpoints
+    │   ├── data
+    │   │   └── processed  <- Processed data during training process.
+    │   ├── models         <- Trained and serialized models, model predictions, or model summaries.
+    │   └── src            <- Source code for use in this project.
+    │       ├── data       <- Scripts to download or generate data.
+    │       └── models     <- Scripts to train models and then use trained models to make predictions.
+    │
     ├── data
     │   ├── external       <- Data from third party sources.
     │   ├── interim        <- Intermediate data that has been transformed.